AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

         $ edgeroutine-cli build --delete
         ```

-    4. Roll back the code in the canary release environment.

-        After you roll back the code, configurations that are published to the production environment overwrite those in the canary release environment.

-        ```
-        $ edgeroutine-cli build --rollback
-        ```

 6. Validate the code in the canary release environment.

     You must connect to the accelerated domain name in the terminal environment by using the IP address of the canary environment for EdgeRoutine.
 The IP address is 42.123.119.50 or 42.123.119.51.